 Along rue de Siam and Jean Jaurés is magnificent.

-1,35€ tickets gets you all over, and 10 tickets are 11€ regular prices, there are reduce for large families etc, but for the tourist the reg prices are good.
+cost now is 1,35€ tickets gets you all over, and 10 tickets are 11€ regular prices, there are reduce for large families etc, but for the tourist the reg prices are good.

 you can even order your tickets online prepaid credit here